We may earn a commission when you click on the affiliate links in this post.

 - Slice and serve.

 Loin and tenderloin are actually two different cuts of meat.
 Pork tenderloin is more long and narrow and is always a boneless cut of meat.
 Pork loin is wider and flatter and can be found boneless or bone-in.
-For this recipe we use a pork tenderloin but you could use either type.
+For this recipe we have used both cuts with great success.
+With a pork loin you will get more of a pinwheel look and with a tenderloin, because it is more narrow, you will get more of a stuffed pork look.

 Make sure to check the internal temperature so the pork doesn’t dry out.
 Longer cooking times can lead to dry and tough meat.